Profile of Philip Landau

-Philip is a specialist and experienced employment lawyer qualified for 23 years, representing employees at all levels which include senior executives.
+Philip Landau is the founder member of Landau Law Solicitors.
+He is a specialist and experienced employment lawyer qualified for 26 years, representing employees and senior executives at all levels.
 He has a national reputation, and acts for employees both in the City and throughout the UK.

-Philip writes regularly for The Guardian as their employment law expert, and has also appeared many times as an expert on BBC, ITV, Sky News, and both national and local radio stations (including BBC Radio 4, Radio London and LBC).
+Philip writes regularly as an employment law expert in the The Guardian, and has also appeared numerous times as an expert on the BBC, ITV, Sky News, and both national and local radio stations (including BBC Radio 4, Radio London, Radio 5 Live, Talk Radio, and LBC News Radio).
+He has also provided opinion to the BBC and ITN on relevant employment law in their news investigations against employers.

-He has also been quoted in national newspapers and leading legal and financial websites which include The Sunday Times, The Independent, ACAS, and Personnel Today, and has further been interviewed by foreign radio and TV in respect of UK employment law matters.
-Philip also provides employment law advice to members of The Institute of Leadership and Management which is the UK’S largest management body.
+Philip has also been quoted in national newspapers together with leading legal and financial websites which include The Sunday Times, The Independent, ACAS, the Wall Street Journal , the Financial Times, Bloomberg, and Personnel Today.
+He has further been interviewed frequently by foreign radio and TV in respect of UK employment law matters, and has provided employment law advice to members of The Institute of Leadership and Management which is the UK’s largest management body.

-Philip advises on all areas of employment law including redundancy, bonus issues, unfair dismissal, performance improvement plans, appraisals, breach of contract, restrictive covenants, contracts of employment and discrimination.
+Philip advises on all areas of employment law including constructive dismissal, bullying, redundancy, bonus issues, unfair dismissal, performance improvement plans, breach of contract, restrictive covenants, contracts of employment, whistleblowing, gross misconduct and discrimination.

 A large part of Philip’s expertise and reputation is in relation to negotiating favourable settlements following a dispute with employers, whilst at the same time preserving amicability between the parties.
-It is, after all, in both parties interests to reach a resolution where possible.
-He has negotiated thousands of such settlements with employers throughout the UK, and has extensively advised on settlement agreements (formally known as compromise agreements), which is the document setting out the agreed terms.
+It is, after all, in both parties interest and desire to reach a resolution where possible.
+He has negotiated thousands of such settlements with employers throughout the UK with very high degrees of success, and has extensively advised on settlement agreements which is the document setting out the agreed terms.

 A no win-no fee basis of funding of your case will be considered, where this is your preference.